masciugo/genealogy/README.md

 ### Guidelines

-### Upcoming features
+#### TODO's

+* documentation
+* better description of new query method usage: [paternal|maternal] nieces, nephews, aunts, uncles along with their options

+#### Highly desirable features

-* Usage of current spouse for more concise alter methods
+* Optional usage of current spouse (if defined) for more concise alter methods.
+For example adding a children to an individual will automatically add it to the current spouse of that individual
-* Date of birth consideration
+* Date of birth introduction along with checks based on it for better eligible methods
 * Other more complex query methods like minimal ancestors

 ### Steps